cultureamp/kaizen-design-system/CONTRIBUTING.md

 - Basic level of unit tests
 - New or updated Storybook stories

-To update a component:
+To update a component in code:

-- Ask for a review from a design systems advocate (an "advocado"), Design Systems team, or someone in your team who is experienced with Kaizen*
+- Ask for a code review from a design systems advocate (an "advocado"), Design Systems team, or someone in your team who is experienced with Kaizen*
 - Notify the front-end engineering practice (#pract_front_end_eng) of any possible breaking changes
 - Notify the QA practice of any possible breaking changes